Film MFA Application Process

-Students must be accepted by both the Graduate School and Digital Filmmaking Program.
+Students must be accepted by both the Graduate School and Film Program.
 Meeting the requirements for admission to the Graduate School does not guarantee admission to the program.
-The Digital Filmmaking Program accepts a maximum of ten students per year and the application process is highly competitive.

 1. Completed application (Online Application)